anastasiia-ria/pizza-parlor/README.md

 Test: "It should return a piiza object with matching id"
 Code:
-const myPizza = new Pizza(["chicken","pineapple"], "large", 1, "not spicy");
+const myPizza = new Pizza(["chicken","pineapple"], "large", 1, "not spicy", "Custom Pizza");
 let listOfPizzas = new ListOfPizzas();
 listOfPizzas.addPizza(myPizza);
 listOfPizzas.findPizza(1);
-Expected Output: Pizza {toppings: ['chicken', 'pineapple'], size: 'large', quantity: 1, instructions: 'not spicy', cost: undefined, name: 'Custom Pizza'}
+Expected Output: Pizza {toppings: ['chicken', 'pineapple'], size: 'large', quantity: 1, instructions: 'not spicy', name: 'Custom Pizza', cost: undefined}

 Describe: ListOfPizzas.prototype.calculateTotal

 Test: "It will return the total cost of all the pizzas in the list of pizzas"
 Code:
-const myPizza = new Pizza(["chicken","pineapple"], "large", 2, "not spicy", 15);
+const myPizza = new Pizza(["chicken","pineapple"], "large", 1, "not spicy", "Custom Pizza", 15);
 let listOfPizzas = new ListOfPizzas();
 listOfPizzas.addPizza(myPizza);
 listOfPizzas.calculateTotal();